 Young children: Children, especially those six months through four years old, are more vulnerable to flu and its complications.
 It's especially important that children with underlying medical problems such as neuro-developmental or other disorders receive flu vaccination, since they can be at much higher risk of medical complications for death.

-The flu shot is not approved for use in children less than 6 months old.
+The flu shot is not approved for use in children younger than 6 months of age.

 Adults 50 and over: People over the age of 50 are the largest group in the nation struck by serious or life-threatening cases of influenza.
 Older adults should also consider getting pneumonia shots.
 The pneumonia vaccination won't prevent pneumonia, but it can greatly reduce the severity and deadliness of pneumonia.